A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Neural-preconditioned Steepest Descent with Orthogonalization

 \subsubsection{Architecture}

-Our neural network architecture (\pr{fig:architecture}) is inspired by geometric multigrid, aiming to propagate information across the computational grid faster than the one-cell-per-iteration of unpreconditioned CG.
-The architecture is constructed recursively, consisting of levels $1 \le \level \le \levels$.
-A given level $\level$ operates on an input image $\image^{(\level)}$ and input vector $\r^{(\level)}$.
-It performs a special image-dependent convolution operation on $\r^{(\level)}$ and then downsamples the resulting vector $\y^{(\level)}$, as well as $\image^{(\level)}$, to the next-coarser level $\level + 1$ using average pooling (analogous to restriction in multigrid).
-The output of the level $\level + 1$ subnetwork is then upsampled (analogous to prolongation), run through another convolution stage, and finally linearly combined with $\y^{(\level)}$ to obtain the output.
-At the finest level, $\image^{(1)} = \image$ and $\r^{(1)} = \r$, while at the coarsest level only a single convolution operation is performed.
+Our multi-resolution network architecture (\pr{fig:architecture}) is inspired by UNet and geometric multigrid, aiming to propagate information across the computational grid faster than the one-cell-per-iteration of unpreconditioned CG.
+The architecture is defined recursively, consisting of levels ${1 \le \level \le \levels}$ each executing the operations detailed in \pr{alg:network}.
+A given level $\level$ operates on an input image $\image^{\level}$ of shape $(3, N^\level, N^\level)$ and an input vector $\r^{\level}_1$.
+It performs a special image-dependent convolution operation defined by our custom convolution block \texttt{CConv} and then downsamples the resulting vector $\x^{\level}_1$, as well as $\image^{\level}$, to the next-coarser level $\level + 1$ using average pooling with kernel size $2 \times 2$.
+The output of the level $\level + 1$ subnetwork is then upsampled with bilinear interpolation, run through another convolution stage, and finally linearly combined with $\x^{\level}_1$ to obtain the output.
+At the finest level, $\image^{1} = \image$ and $\r^{1}_1 = \r$, while at the coarsest level only a single convolution operation is performed.

 One crucial difference between our network and existing neural solvers like FluidNet \citep{tompson:2017:accelerating} is how geometric information from $\image$ is incorporated.
 Past architectures treat this geometric data on the same footing as input tensor $\r$, \emph{e.g.} feeding both into standard multi-channel convolution blocks.
-However, we note that $\image$ determines the entries of $\A$, and so if the convolutions are to act analogously to the smoothing operations of multigrid, really this geometry information should inform the weights of convolutions applied to $\r$.
-This motivates our use of custom convolutional blocks whose \emph{spatially varying kernels} depend on local information from $\image$.
+However, we note that $\image$ determines the entries of $\A$, and so for the convolutions to act analogously to the smoothing operations of multigrid, this data should inform the weights of convolutions applied to $\r$.
+This observation motivates our use of custom convolutional blocks $\texttt{CConv}$ whose \emph{spatially varying kernels} depend on local information from $\image$.
+We note the close connection between these varying kernels and attention \citep{bahdanau2014neural,vaswani2017attention}.